belgian-bitcoin-embassy/mobile-dev-workshops/README.md

   }
 ```

 Now run the app, add a wallet if you don't have one yet and generate an invoice (receive address).

 Then go to the Polar app and in the `Actions` tab of the Bitcoin node, click on the `mine` button to mine some blocks and get some coins.
 Make sure you mine at least 100 blocks to have some coins that are mature and can be spent.
-You should see the balance change in the app when the blocks are mined and the transactions are confirmed:
+Then click on the button underneath saying `Send coins`:

 ![Screenshot 2024-01-20 at 22 33 15](https://github.com/belgian-bitcoin-embassy/mobile-dev-workshops/assets/92805150/621f7a86-c35a-460f-8133-fa3bc058eb32)

-Then click on the button underneath saying `Send coins`.
 Now you can paste the Bitcoin invoice/address you generated in the app to send some coins to it.
 Make sure you have the box with `Automatically mine 6 blocks to confirm the transaction` checked and click on the `Send` button:

 ![Screenshot 2024-01-20 at 23 51 51](https://github.com/belgian-bitcoin-embassy/mobile-dev-workshops/assets/92805150/c899eb6a-fd06-456a-8ac6-c947580e1830).